Foso/Jetpack-Compose-Playground/mkdocs/contributing.md

 * Run docs locally

-To start the mkdocs server locally, run "mkdocs serve" in a terminal in the project folder.
+To start the mkdocs server locally, run **mkdocs serve** in a terminal in the project folder.

 * Add/Change docs

 The docs are written in markdown files which are all in [/mkdocs](https://github.com/Foso/Jetpack-Compose-Playground/tree/master/mkdocs).
 To change the navigation sidebar, you need to edit the mkdocs.yml.

+When you run **mkdocs build** in a terminal in the project folder, the html files be generated to [/docs](https://github.com/Foso/Jetpack-Compose-Playground/tree/master/docs)

 Feel free to change/add files and send a pull request.